Celebrate Spring with these crispy and buttery Cherry Blossom Cookies with salt pickled cherry blossoms.

 Powder Sugar vs. Granulated Sugar

-I’ve made butter cookies with both sugar and they both work, so you can experiment and decide.
-I used powder sugar for this recipe because I read some article that granulated sugar in butter cookies would not dissolve completely while being baked.
+I’ve made butter cookies with both sugars and they both work, so you can experiment and decide.
+I used powdered sugar for this recipe because I read some articles that granulated sugar in butter cookies would not dissolve completely while being baked.
 Given that butter cookies don’t contain liquid, the cookies would wind up with a rough texture.

 Cake Flour vs. All Purpose Flour